PHtorres/PHtorres/README.md

 ### Hey, Folks!!! 👋

 - 🔭 I’m currently working on <a href="https://www.bennu.com.br/" target="_blank"> BennuTV</a> Mobile Apps;
-- 🌱 I’m currently learning .NET 6 and React Native Animations;
+- 🌱 I’m currently learning .NET 6 and React Native Animations with Moti Lib;
 - 👯 I’m looking to collaborate on React or React Native products;
 - 💬 Ask me about React Native, React, .NET, C# and TypeScript;